-Separate Accounts- As described in Item 5.B, management fees for Private Wealth Management Accounts are paid in advance.
+Separate Accounts - As described in Item 5.B, management fees for Private Wealth Management Accounts are paid in advance.
 Management fees for Institutional Accounts are paid either in arrears or in advance, as provided in the contract between NBIA and the Institutional Account client.
 Separate Account clients who pay fees in advance are entitled to pro-rata reimbursement of that portion of the quarterly (or other fee calculation period) investment management fee paid for any portion of the quarter (or other fee calculation period) remaining as of the date the investment advisory relationship terminates; provided, however that clients are generally responsible for any transaction costs, as applicable, related to the unwinding of transactions in connection with the termination of the Separate Account.
-Unless otherwise agreed with the Separate Account client, for Separate Accounts that are billed quarterly in advance, fees are typically not adjusted to reflect contributions to, and withdrawals from, the Client Account in the relevant quarter.
+Unless otherwise agreed with the Separate Account client, for Separate Accounts that are billed quarterly in advance, fees are typically not adjusted to reflect contributions to, and withdrawals from, the Client Account, or, with respect to the PWM Advisory Program, changes in risk profiles for Plan Clients or changes in strategies, in the relevant quarter.

-NB Private Funds- Investors should refer to the applicable Offering Documents for information regarding payment of fees, withdrawal and refund of fees (if applicable).
+NB Private Funds- Investors should refer to the applicable Offering Documents for information regarding payment of fees, withdrawal/redemption and refund of fees (if applicable).